Fundraising for a separate segregated fund (SSF)

-A connected organization may use its treasury funds, including funds derived from commercial activities or dues payments, to pay the costs of establishing, administering and soliciting contributions to the SSF.
+A connected organization may use its treasury funds, including funds derived from commercial activities or dues payments, to pay the costs of establishing, administering and soliciting contributions to the separate segregated fund (SSF).

 Treasury money can be used, for example, to pay for fundraising activities.
 There are no dollar limits on these disbursements, and they are not reported to the FEC.
 The connected organization may either pay these costs directly or establish a separate administrative account to be used solely for the SSF's fundraising expenses.
 The funds contained in the administrative account may never be commingled with the SSF's own funds, which are derived solely from lawful contributions.